 OFFICE OF RESEARCH INTERNAL DEADLINE

-The Office Of Research and Graduate Studies deadline is two weeks before the sponsor deadline for most applications and proposals.
+The Office of Research and Graduate Studies (ORGS) deadline is two weeks before the sponsor deadline for most applications and proposals.

 Exceptions to the two week deadline are Canada Research Chairs (CRC), Canada Foundation for Innovation (CFI), and RO-Administered Internal Grants.

-Applicants are encourages to work with the ORGS at the earliest stage of application.
+Applicants are encouraged to work with ORGS at the earliest stage of application.